au-ts/cogent/docs/verification.rst

     end

-Next, we'll create a file and import our shallow embedding, then prove it's correctness against Isabelle's implementation of square:
+Next, we'll create a file and import our shallow embedding, then prove its correctness against the specification of square in Isabelle/HOL:

 .. literalinclude:: ../cogent/examples/square/SquareProof.thy
     :language: isabelle